emacs-lsp/lsp-mode/docs/manual-language-docs/lsp-rust-analyzer.md

 `lsp-rust-analyzer-inlay-hints-mode` enables displaying of inlay hints

+Additionally, `lsp-rust-analyzer-inlay-hints-mode` must be set in order for inlay hints to render.

 NOTE: the inlay hints interact badly with the lsp-ui sideline, because it doesn't seem to consider the overlays in its width calculation, which often leads to lines wrapping around.

 ![](../examples/lsp-rust-analyzer-inlay-hints.png)